 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Visual Studio Code on Debian 9 Stretch

 Step 1.
-Before we install any software, it’s important to make sure your system is up to date by running these following apt-get commands in the terminal:
+Before we install any software, it’s important to make sure your system is up to date by running the following

 First, Import the Microsoft GPG key using the following curl command:

-curl -sSLhttps://packages.microsoft.com/keys/microsoft.asc | sudo apt-key add -
+curl -sSL https://packages.microsoft.com/keys/microsoft.asc | sudo apt-key add -

 Then, Add the Visual Studio Code repository to your system:

 sudo add-apt-repository "deb [arch=amd64] https://packages.microsoft.com/repos/vscode stable main"

 Once the VS Code is installed on your Debian system you can launch it either from the command line by typing the code or by clicking on the VS Code icon (Activities -> Visual Studio Code).

-Congratulation’s!
+Congratulations!
 You have successfully installed Visual Studio Code.
 Thanks for using this tutorial for installing Visual Studio on your Debian 9 system.
-For additional help or useful information, we recommend you to check the official Visual Studio Code web site.
+For additional help or useful information, we recommend you to check the official Visual Studio Code website.